paakhi-iyer/paakhi-iyer/README.md

 - 👀 I’m interested in contributing to beginner friendly OSS projects.
 - 🌱 I’m currently learning DSA-JAVA and DevOps
 - ✨ I’m looking to collaborate on DevOps based projects.
-- 📫 Twitter : @paakhi_iyer, e-mail : iyerpaakhi@gmail.com
+- 📫 Twitter : paakhi_iyer, e-mail : iyerpaakhi@gmail.com

 <!---
 paakhi-iyer/paakhi-iyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.